 - Attendees will receive a link to the recording after the live event.
 The recording will be available until Jan.
 31, 2024.

 - Attendees will be asked to complete additional synergistic work outside of the live events, approximately 1-2 hours per week.

 - Reside in the United States (requirement due to the NSF-RCN funding regulations).

-- Be an undergraduate educators at any career level and at any type of institution, who want to teach microbiome analysis in their classes or be a high school educator.
+- Be an undergraduate educator at any career level and at any type of institution, who want to teach microbiome analysis in their classes or be a high school educator.

-- ASM members (all categories except Supporting members): $40 for the 3-part course.
+- ASM members (all categories except Supporting members): $50 for the 4-part course.